Tatiana Țîbuleac

+Tatiana Țîbuleac (born 15 October 1978) is a Moldovan-Romanian writer.
+She is best known for her novel Vara în care mama a avut ochii verzi (The Summer My Mother Had Green Eyes) which was published in English in 2026.

+Biography

-Tatiana Țîbuleac (born 15 October 1978) is a Moldovan writer.
-She was born in Chișinău and studied journalism and communications at Moldova State University.
+Țîbuleac was born in Chișinău on 15 October 1978.
+Her father was a journalist and her mother was a publisher, leading to her own interest in writing.
+She later studied journalism and communications at Moldova State University.
 She first gained renown for her "True Stories" column which appeared in the Flux newspaper in the mid-1990s.
-She also worked as a TV reporter and news anchor in Chișinău.
+She also worked as a TV reporter and news anchor for ProTV Chișinău.
 She moved to Paris in 2008.

-She published her first book Fabule Moderne (short stories) in 2014, and her first novel Vara în care mama a avut ochii verzi in 2017.
-The novel won multiple literary prizes and has been translated into French, Spanish and Italian.
-Her second novel Grădina de sticlă won the EU Prize for Literature.
+She published her first book, Fabule Moderne (Modern Tales), in 2014.
+It was an anthology of stories on the topic of immigration.
+She published her first novel Vara în care mama a avut ochii verzi (The Summer My Mother Had Green Eyes) in 2017.
+The novel won multiple literary prizes and has been translated into French, Spanish, Italian and English. Țîbuleac went on a book tour in America for the English-language edition of Vara în care mama a avut ochii verzi in the spring of 2026.
+Her second novel Grădina de sticlă (The Glass Garden) won the EU Prize for Literature.
+She has been translated into 17 languages.